Single chapter

 She didn’t sound like a woman who’d just send a couple dozen of her own to their deaths.

-The silence that followed was ’s cue to cut off the comms from Hannibal Squad from the rest, leaving only his own.
+The silence that followed was null’s cue to cut off the comms from Hannibal Squad from the rest, leaving only his own.
 One by one, he shut them off, until only the Commander’s was left connected, other than his.
-As if she could see what he was about to do, spoke.
+As if she could see what he was about to do, null spoke.

 — Leave it.
 I’ll stay with them until the end — that sentence, whether the Commander knew it or not, was for his ears alone.